Public Hearing: Viet Nam Investigation 14-15 November 2016

-The Accountability Panel is made up of high-level individuals who have no direct connection to the Wildlife Justice Commission – they do not receive payment for their work (beyond reimbursement of expenses incurred while attending the Public Hearing).
-They will be asked to examine the evidence (Map of Facts) with a critical eye, and to form their opinions based solely on the facts that have been presented to them.
-The members who will be sitting on the panel for the Vietnam Public Hearing are:
+The Designated Independent Review Panel is made up of high-level individuals who have no direct connection to the Wildlife Justice Commission – they do not receive payment for their work (beyond reimbursement of expenses incurred while attending the Public Hearing).
+They will be asked to examine the evidence (Case File) with a critical eye, and to form their opinions based solely on the facts that have been presented to them.
+The members who will be sitting on the panel for the Viet Nam Public Hearing are:

 Prof. Edgardo Buscaglia – Argentina/United States – Senior Scholar in Law and Economics at Columbia University, and President of the “Instituto de Acción Ciudadana para la Justicia y Democracia” in Mexico.
 Economic Analysis of Complex Crimes Expert.

-Justice Isaac Lenaola – Kenya – Justice Isaac Lenaola is the Presiding Judge of the Constitution and Human Rights Division of the High Court [of Kenya] and is Deputy Judge of the East Africa Court of Justice.
+Justice Isaac Lenaola – Kenya – Presiding Judge of the Constitution and Human Rights Division of the High Court of Kenya and Deputy Judge of the East Africa Court of Justice.

 Diego García-Sayán – Peru – Former President of the Inter-American Court of Human Rights, former Minister of Foreign Affairs and former Minister of Justice of Peru.

-For more information about the Accountability Panel members please click here.
+For more information about the Designated Independent Review Panel members please click here.

 Updates DAY 1 – 14 November 2016